36degrees/obyford.com/posts/inclusive-forms.md

 This is an attempt to link out to all of those things, for anyone that wants to find out more.

+**Update:** I gave this talk again at [MK Geek Night on 5 September 2019](https://mkgeeknight.co.uk/events/mkgn-30/), as 'Government services that work for everyone'.
+This version of the talk has been updated slightly to include new changes since February, and to adapt it for a more general audience.
+I've tried to document [what was changed](#changes-made-for-‘government-services-that-work-for-everyone’).

 Have I missed something out here?
 Feel free to [edit this post on GitHub and raise a pull request](https://github.com/36degrees/obyford.com/blob/master/posts/inclusive-forms.md).

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; margin: 50px 0; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/JHaLzm-FGsc' frameborder='0' allowfullscreen></iframe></div>